pckofstad/azure-basic-appservice-setup/README.md

 2. Select the Resource group that you just created.
 3. Give the server name a descriptive name
 4. Location is recommended to be the same as where you are deploying your app to.
-5. Authentication method select "Use only Azure Active Directory (Azure AD) authentication"
+5. Authentication method select "Use both SQL and Azure AD authentication"
+6. Create a server admin login and a password.
+We will not be using this, but make sure to keep a strong password anyway.
 6. Set yourself as the admin for the databse.
 7. Create the resource
 8. Ensure that the server is created before you move on.